 But what this island does best is celebrating the Ocean around it, with a full week of events dedicated to the sea.
 “Semana do Mar” (“week of the sea”, roughly translated) takes place every year in August mixing music, folklore, and, of course, sea activities.

-What to eat in Faial island
+Azores food: what to eat in Faial

 Like the rest of the islands, Faial’s traditional cuisine is rich in recipes for fish, beef, and pork (especially, sausages), usually flavored with pepper, cumin, and even cinnamon.
 So, how exactly does this island stands out from the rest in the food department?
 Through the local pastry called “Fofas do Faial” — small cakes with a distinct flavor of fennel seeds, stuffed with a rich egg-based cream.